ashayp22/monte-carlo-options-simd/README.md

 }
 ```

 We make use of [wide](https://docs.rs/wide/latest/wide/) for SIMD-compatible data types and [simd-rand](https://github.com/ashayp22/simd-rand) for vectorized random number generation to get 6-8x speed-up when generating random numbers inside the inner-most loop of the Monte Carlo simulation as opposed to individually generating 8 random, normally distributed numbers inside the inner-most loop.

-The final trick is to reduce the number of math operations inside the inner-most loop of the Monte Carlo simulation and use Fused Multiply-Add.
+We also reduce the number of math operations inside the inner-most loop of the Monte Carlo simulation and use Fused Multiply-Add. [rayon](https://docs.rs/rayon/latest/rayon/index.html#) is used to parallelize the Monte Carlo trials and get an extra performance boost.

-To calculate the Greeks, we get option prices using a Monte Carlo simulation and apply the finite difference method (central difference) to determine Delta, Gamma, Theta, Vega, and Rho.
+To calculate the Greeks, we get option prices using a Monte Carlo simulation and apply the [finite difference method (central difference)](https://en.wikipedia.org/wiki/Finite_difference) to determine Delta, Gamma, Theta, Vega, and Rho.

 # Usage